DanielleWalker35/assignments/projects/api-project-farmers-market-finder/README.md

+## Personal React/Redux Site
+ Build a React/Redux site with a theme and content of your choosing.

+## Requirements:

+- Your site must integrate with an online API.
+- Your site must have at least 3 views (pages) using React Router.
+- Your site must be responsive.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>